 \ This annual gross salary is the same for both teachers of general education subjects and of technological or workshop practice subjects.
-In the case of teachers of technological or workshop practice subjects there is a small number of teachers which was appointed before December 1978 with a diploma of the tertiary educational establishment Higher Technical Institute of Cyprus, HTI (Anotero Technologiko Instituto, ATI) in a specialty related to the specialty they will teach.
-These teachers are getting an annual gross salary of €13,923.
-There are still cases of teachers of technological or workshop practice subjects who get appointed with just a diploma of HTI which is considered equivalent to the British technician level qualification (Higher National Diploma, HND) only when inspectors of the Directorate of Technical and Vocational Education request it.
-Additionally, a very small number of teachers of Shoemaking,

-Goldsmithing and Silversmithing, and Fashion and Dressmaking, were appointed with post secondary education qualifications of between one and two years duration.
-These teachers are on a lower annual gross salary of $\leq$ 13,234.
+In the case of teachers of technological or workshop practice subjects there is a small number of teachers which was appointed before December 1978 with a diploma of the tertiary educational establishment HTI in a specialty related to the specialty they will teach.
+These teachers are on a lower salary.
+There are still cases of teachers of technological or workshop practice subjects who get appointed with just a diploma of HTI, which is considered equivalent to the British technician level qualification (Higher National Diploma, HND) only when inspectors of the Directorate of Technical and Vocational Education request it.
+Additionally, a very small number of teachers of technological or workshop practice subjects, mainly of the specialties of Shoemaking, Goldsmithing and Silversmithing, and Fashion and Dressmaking, were appointed with post secondary education qualifications of between one and two years duration.
+These teachers are also on a lower salary.